Mickey Vernon: Legacy and honors

 Over time, Vernon became one of the best-liked ballplayers of his time, mainly through his unique personality and charismatic, but quiet, style.
-Gene Woodling said of Vernon "'He's was a first-class guy all the way'".
-He was called the "Gentleman First Baseman", described as "polite, kindly and graceful" as a player and off the field; and was President Dwight David Eisenhower's favorite baseball player.
-It was Eisenhower who presented Vernon with the Silver Slugger Award for having the AL's highest batting average in 1953.
-The plaque on a statute dedicated to him in Marcus Hook calls Vernon a "role model", "mentor", "great guy" and "a gentleman's gentleman".
+Gene Woodling said of Vernon, "He was a first-class guy all the way".
+He was called the "Gentleman First Baseman", described as "polite, kindly, and graceful" as a player and off the field, and was President Dwight David Eisenhower's favorite baseball player.
+Eisenhower presented Vernon with the Silver Slugger Award for having the AL's highest batting average in 1953.
+The plaque on a statute dedicated to him in Marcus Hook calls Vernon a "role model", "mentor", "great guy", and "a gentleman's gentleman".

 Harry Kalas, winner of the National Baseball Hall of Fame's 2002 Ford C. Frick Award for his years as a play-by-play commentator for the Philadelphia Phillies, said his love of baseball started because of Vernon.
-Kalas grew up near Chicago, and attended his first Major League game in Chicago at 10-years old, with the White Sox playing the Senators.
-The stands were sparsely crowded because of rain, and he and his father were seated near the Senators dugout.
-Vernon saw Kalas before the game started, went into the stands and picked him up and brought him into the dugout; introducing him to Senators' players.
+Kalas grew up near Chicago and attended his first MLB game in Chicago at 10 years old, with the White Sox playing the Senators.
+The stands were sparsely crowded because of rain, and his father and he were seated near the Senators dugout.
+Vernon saw Kalas before the game started, went into the stands and picked him up, and brought him into the dugout, introducing him to Senators' players.
 After 10 minutes, Vernon put Kalas back in his seat.
 Kalas was ecstatic, Vernon became his favorite player, and he even remained a Senators fan until the team moved to Minnesota.

-In August 2008, Vernon was named as one of the ten former players who began their careers before 1943 to be considered by the Veterans Committee for induction into the National Baseball Hall of Fame in 2009.
+In August 2008, Vernon was named as one of the 10 former players who began their careers before 1943 to be considered by the Veterans Committee for induction into the National Baseball Hall of Fame in 2009.
 Pennsylvania's General Assembly adopted a resolution on November 12, 2008 "Urging the National Baseball Hall of Fame to induct James Barton "Mickey" Vernon".
 He needed nine votes to be selected by the 12-man committee, but only received five.

 The Mickey Vernon Museum Collection in Radnor, Pennsylvania, honors Vernon's career, military service, and friendship with Murtaugh, among other artifacts.
 In September 2003, Marcus Hook dedicated a life-size statue of Vernon on a baseball field one block from his former home.
 A youth Little League in Delaware County, Pennsylvania was first named for Vernon during his Major League career, and continued thereafter.
 Vernon would attend its opening game every year.
 He is a member of the Delaware County Chapter of the Pennsylvania Sports Hall of Fame.